Breast Feeding Buying List

 While we're not advocating that you go out and buy everything on the list, there are some important items to consider:

-There are many type of breast pumps available on the market so there is bound to be one that suits your needs!
-A breast pump is vital to assist in the breast feeding process.
-It helps you control your feeding routine so you can express even when baby is not ready to feed and providing you with milk reserves.
+A breast pump is vital to assist in the breast feeding process, especially if you are going back to work.
+It helps you control your feeding routine so you can express even when baby is not ready to feed and provides you with milk in reserve.

 Manual Breast Pumps

 - Cheap, portable and very easy to use.

 - Slower to draw milk than electric pumps.

 - They require manual hand-use to express milk.

 - Quick and efficient, plus the battery operated versions are portable.

 - They may not be portable if not battery operated

 Breast pads (otherwise known as nursing pads) are used by many mothers to absorb any leakage from the breast during the period that mum is breast feeding.
 The breast pad is worn under the maternity bra and most breast pads are designed to contour to the breast and are concealed within the bra.